GModal/oLvgui/README.md

 * min, max : value limits, min may be negative
 * color : color setting, explicit for labels and panels
 * presetTx : initial text value
-* user : an identifier, but the field can be single variable (anything) or a table of anything
+* user : an identifier, but the field can be anything
 * callback : is a custom callback function (use same args as the standard callback)

 ### Passing Options